Membership of Palliative Care WA

 - One voting right at the Annual General Meeting

-Individual membership for 2023/24 costs $105 (incl-GST) and is available to any person over the age of 18 years.
-A concession rate of $53 (incl-GST) is available for concession-card holders, volunteers and full-time students.
+Individual membership for 2025/26 have been reduced considerably to $40 (incl GST) and is available to any person over the age of 18 years.
+Concessional membership is FREE and is available for concession-card holders, volunteers, seniors, and full-time students.
 Membership runs from 1 July to 30 June.

 Please note that individual membership is not transferable, nor is it linked to organisational membership.